Lutterworth: Primary schools

 There are two primary schools in Lutterworth: John Wycliffe Primary School and Sherrier Primary School.
 Sherrier was originally housed in a Victorian building on Churchgate before moving to a new location on Bitteswell Road in 1983.
 Sherrier featured on the BBC TV children's TV programme Blue Peter on 5 February 2008.

 Secondary schools

 The local secondary schools are Lutterworth High School (for ages 11–16) on Woodway Road and Lutterworth College (for ages 11–18) on Bitteswell Road, both of which achieve good results in applicable exams.
 A new Studio School called Sir Frank Whittle Studio School opened in 2015 (for ages 14–18) that offers purely vocational courses.
-In 2019 the Sir Frank Whittle Studio School closed due to a lack of students and minimal further interest.
+In 2019 the Sir Frank Whittle Studio School closed due to a lack of students and minimal further interest, because of its proximity to Lutterworth college the building was incorporated into their site for the use of the sixth form.

 Health services

 Feilding Palmer Hospital, run by Leicestershire Partnership NHS Trust is situated in the town.
 It has a ward which provides general rehabilitation and palliative and end of life care.
 Under the Leicester, Leicestershire and Rutland Sustainability and transformation plan it is proposed to close.